resilient-tech/sync-customizations/README.md

 #### Importing Customizations

-Ensure that the target app and the `sync_customizations` app are both installed on site.
+Ensure that this app is installed and the `sites/[site-name]/customizations` directory is present.
 Customizations should get synced automatically during DB migration.

 ### License